mlochbaum/BQN/running.md

 See the subsections below for instructions on specific implementations.

 This version of BQN is [implemented](implementation/README.md) mainly in BQN itself, but a host language supplies basic functionality and can also replace primitives for better performance.
 This also allows [embedding](doc/embed.md), where programs in the host language can include BQN code.
-It fully supports all syntax specified so far, and all primitives except a few cases of structural Under (`⌾`).
+It fully supports all functionality specified so far (really it's ahead of the spec, which has some flaws to be addressed).
 System value support varies at it's implemented separately in each host.

 Support in the following languages has been implemented:
 - [C](https://github.com/dzaima/CBQN), targetting high performance.
 Usually fairly fast.